enkidevs/curriculum/JavaScript/Npm/why-use-npm.md

 inAlgoPool: false

-catergory: must-know
+category: must-know

 links:

  - >-
   [andrewhfarmer.com](http://andrewhfarmer.com/javascript-frontend-package-managers/){website}

 ---
 ## Content

 There are several options when it comes to JavaScript package managers.